 To make a phone call using a calling card, you typically have to dial a toll-free number, enter your card number and/or PIN, and then dial the phone number.
 Some cards let you bypass a few of these steps.

-Many good calling cards give you voice prompts at every step, the information you about the number of minutes left, dollar balance, or alert you just before you are about to run out of calling time.
+Many good calling cards give you voice prompts at every step.
+The prompts provide information about the number of minutes left, dollar balance, or alert you just before you are about to run out of calling time.

 Beware of calling cards that offer very cheap rates.
 They typically have many added fees or connection charges, the toll-free number may always be busy, and the voice quality may be poor.